The Story Of Cinderella

 ‘Of course you will,’ replied the step-mother, breaking into a hideous smile, ‘what prince would not want to marry my precious little munchkins.’

-Cinderella watched on, desperately trying to avoid a descent into hilarity.
+Cinderella watched on, desperately trying to avoid a fit of the giggles.
 For she knew—as it was plain for all to see—that any prince would rather have lived a life of solitude than marry either of these wretched, selfish brutes.

 The step-mother turned to Cinderella.

 You have to know that Cinderella longed—more than anything—to go to the ball.
 But she daren’t ask her wicked step-mother, for she already knew the answer.
 And she didn’t want to hear it.
 So she simply busied herself for the following days with her chores and, of course, preparing her step-sisters’ ball gowns.

 Cinderella Story - Chapter 3

 A splendid horse-drawn carriage pulled up to the front door.
 And the step-sisters—adorned in their painstakingly hand-stitched gowns—promptly climbed aboard.